 - Have a surveyor determine precisely where your property boundary lies, unless you are already positive about the location in question.
-Alternatively, just make sure the fence lies well within the confines of your own property, rather than near the border.
+Some municipalities only require that you have the corner markers located.
+Alternatively, just make sure the fence lies well within the confines of your own property, rather than near your property border.